laurencelundblade/QCBOR/doc/Building.md

 # Changing Maximum Limits {#ChangingMaxLimits}

 QCBOR has some hard size limitations (See @ref QCBORLimitations) because it does not allocate memory.
-Some of these can be changed at compile time.
+The following can be changed at compile time:

 | Limit                         | Default |
 |-------------------------------|---------|